+In the event that Seller is unable to deliver, or Buyer is unable to receive, the Energy at the Designated Interface (or any subsequently selected Alternate Designated Interfaces) because of (i) a curtailment or halt and Buyer has purchased a priority of transmission on any part of the contract path reserved for such Transaction at a lower priority than the priority utilized by Seller for such Transaction, and (ii) such lower priority level of transactions are subject to a halt or curtailment, then Seller shall be deemed to have satisfied its obligations and Buyer shall be liable for damages to Seller pursuant to Article 4 of the Master Agreement.

-If Buyer and Seller cannot complete the scheduling of delivery at an Alternate Designated Interface consistent with the terms hereof, then Buyer shall be deemed to have satisfied its obligations to Seller, and Seller shall be deemed to have failed to deliver the Energy and shall be liable to Buyer for damages pursuant to Article 4 of the Master Agreement.
+If Buyer and Seller cannot complete the scheduling of delivery at an Alternate Designated Interface consistent with the terms hereof because there was no available Transmission to Seller at the Alternate Designated Interface, then Seller shall be deemed to have satisfied its obligations to Buyer, and neither Seller nor Buyer shall be liable for damages pursuant to Article 4 of the Master Agreement.

-Timely Request for Firm Transmission made by Buyer but Rejected by the Receiving Transmission Provider.
-If Buyer's Timely Request for Firm Transmission is rejected by the Receiving Transmission Provider because of unavailability of Firm Transmission capability, then Buyer shall notify Seller within 15 minutes after receipt of the Receiving Transmission Provider's notice of rejection ("Buyer's Rejection Notice").
-If Buyer properly notifies Seller of such unavailability of Firm Transmission, then Seller shall be obligated to either (1) designate an Alternate Designated Interface and thereafter the provisions in Section 3A shall apply, or (2) elect to proceed with delivery on the basis of Buyer’s purchase of non-firm transmission at the Designated Interface and bear the risk of curtailment of Transmission at the Designated Interface so chosen arising out of Buyer’s purchase of non-firm transmission service at such Interface.
-If Buyer fails to timely notify Seller of the unavailability of Firm Transmission, then Buyer shall be deemed to have assumed the risk of transmission at the Designated Interface, and the provisions in Section3C shall apply.
+Timely Request for Transmission made by Buyer but Rejected by the Receiving Transmission Provider.
+If Buyer's Timely Request for Transmission is rejected by the Receiving Transmission Provider because of unavailability of Transmission capability, then Buyer shall notify Seller within 15 minutes after receipt of the Receiving Transmission Provider's notice of rejection ("Buyer's Rejection Notice").
+If Buyer properly notifies Seller of such unavailability of Transmission, then Seller shall be obligated to designate an Alternate Designated Interface    If Buyer fails to timely notify Seller of the unavailability of Transmission, then Buyer shall be deemed to have assumed the risk of transmission at the Designated Interface, and the provisions in Section3C shall apply.

-No Timely Request for Firm Transmission Made by Buyer, or Buyer fails to timely send Buyer's Rejection Notice.
-If Buyer fails to make a Timely Request for Firm Transmission or Buyer fails to timely deliver Buyer's Rejection Notice, then Buyer shall be deemed to have assumed the risk of transmission and shall have no right to request Seller to select an alternate interface.
+No Timely Request for Transmission Made by Buyer, Buyer Fails to Purchase Available Transmission, or Buyer fails to timely send Buyer's Rejection Notice.
+If Buyer fails to make a Timely Request for Transmission or Buyer fails to timely deliver Buyer's Rejection Notice, then Buyer shall be deemed to have assumed the risk of transmission and shall have no right to request Seller to select an alternate interface.
 In such circumstances if Seller's delivery is interrupted as a result of transmission relied upon by Buyer, then such event shall not be deemed an event of Force Majeure and Seller shall nevertheless be deemed to have satisfied its delivery obligations to Buyer, and Buyer shall be deemed to have failed to receive the Energy and shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.

 Transmission.